-Lately I have been having a blast using Elementor to build WordPress sites.
+Lately I have enjoyed using Elementor page builder to craft WordPress sites.
 If you’re unfamiliar with Elementor it’s a page builder that lets you build pages with a drag and drop interface.

-There are tons of page builders for WordPress but I have enjoyed Elementor since it gives you the ability to create headers and footers using the editor (Note: header/footer editor is only in the pro version of the plugin).
+I like Elementor since it gives you the ability to create headers and footers using the editor.
+It’s important to note that the editor for the header/footer is only in the pro version of the plugin.

 Gravity Forms ($59/yr)

-The amount of forms you can create with Gravity Forms is quite endless, contact forms, newsletter signups, credit card charging, complex questionnaires, and more.
-Plus as a developer GF includes a great documentation of hooks and actions.
+The amount of forms you can create with Gravity Forms is endless.
+Make contact forms, create newsletter signups, charge credit cards, craft complex questionnaires, and more.
+Plus, as a developer, Gravity Forms includes a great documentation of hooks and actions.

 When migrating a website to WordPress you may miss redirecting pages to their correct counterpart.
-WP 404 Auto Redirect is a fantastic plugin that will migrate 404 pages to similar pages.
+WP 404 Auto Redirect is a fantastic plugin that will redirect 404 pages to similar pages.

 WP Rocket ($39/yr)